-Negreanu Wins WSOPE High Roller and Crowned Player of the Year
+Daniel Negreanu Wins WSOPE High Roller Event and is Crowned Player of the Year

 Daniel Negreanu had a pretty good World Series of Poker Europe, and that's putting it mildly.
 Not of only did he take down the 25,000 Euro High Roller event but he also became the first man in history to win the WSOP Player of the Year award twice.
 Negreanu has had a phenomenal 2013 starting back in January by winning the WSOP Asia Pacific Main Event and finishing 4th in the mixed event.
 That form continued throughout the year and he finished 4th in the EPT Grand Final main event, 7th in the WPT Championship, 2nd in the $2,500 Limit 2-7 Triple Draw lowball at the WSOP and then second in the EPT Barcelona high roller event, before coming to the WSOPE.